domRiddle/ASF/IPC.md

 INFO|ASF|StartServer() IPC server ready!
 ```

-ASF is now listening on `http://127.0.0.1:1242/IPC` for incoming IPC connections (or whatever `IPCHost` and `IPCPort` you specified in the config).
+ASF is now listening on `http://127.0.0.1:1242/IPC` for incoming IPC connections (or whatever `IPCPrefixes` you specified in the config).

 ---